umushtaq1990/telecom_churn/README.md

 *config.ini* contains configuration parameters, e.g: paths, numeric variables scaling *requirements.txt* contains all packages required to build image *Dockerfile* contain all steps to generate docker image.
+*unit_tests.py* contains all unittest, this need to be run in continuous integration and continuous deployment pipeline to check if realse is stable

 ## EDA
 In this part numeric and categorical features distribution is analysed and statistical tests are used to check each feature